mauriciovasquezbernal/kubecon-na-2025/labs/03-creating-your-own-gadget/README.md

 In this track we will introduce how you can build your own gadget.
 Gadgets are a fundamental component of Inspektor Gadget and act as the mechanism for data collection.
 They are bundled in an OCI image an consist of 3 parts:
-1. The eBPF program which gathers the low level date
+1. The eBPF program which gathers the low level data
 2. The YAML file which includes the metadata about the gadget, so the consumer knows about its functionality
 3. An optional WASM layer for userspace processing and enrichment